Summer Audio Feature Course

 Concession: £950

-PWYCA: We also offer a limited number of Pay What You Can Afford places.
-These places are currently running on a waiting list – you will have heard from us already if you have a PWYCA place on this course.
-The waitlist is currently closed as we work through the current signups.
+PWYCA: We are also sometimes able to offer a limited number of Pay What You Can Afford places.
+These places are currently running on a waiting list which is closed as we work through the backlog.
+You will have heard from us already if you have a PWYCA place on this course.

 Payment Type